cchorn/Docker_SPARC/README.md

 # How to use the Docker image
 First, download the image (a small 2.7 GB) by entering this command in the terminal:
 ```
-docker pull cchorn/sparc:jupyter_V1.1
+docker pull cchorn/sparc:jupyter_V1.2
 ```
 Next, enter the following command:
 ```
-docker run --rm -it -p 8888:8888 -v ~/Desktop:/home/work cchorn/sparc:jupyter_V1.1
+docker run --rm -it -p 8888:8888 -v ~/Desktop:/home/work cchorn/sparc:jupyter_V1.2
 ```
-The "docker run" command starts a container based on an image, in this case "cchorn/sparc:jupyter_V1.1".
+The "docker run" command starts a container based on an image, in this case "cchorn/sparc:jupyter_V1.2".
 The command also contains three flags:
 * "-it" = interactive terminal, which will keep the container running in the terminal until you close it.
 * "-p" = port mapping from the host port on the left and container port on the right of the ":".
 This means that when the Jupyter server runs on port 8888 in the container it will map to port 8888 on the host, i.e., you can go to this port in the host's web browser URL address and see the Jupyter notebook.
 * "-v" = volume (folders) mapping from host to container, in this case the container will be able to see the host's "desktop" folder from the container's "work" folder; the host's folder name should be customized for your computer.

 Note: the "--rm" flag will cause automatic deletion of stopped containers.
 If you intend to make software changes and save a new image you need to remove this flag before running the container.

 After entering the "run" command a URL will be generated (http://localhost:8888/ + a security token).
 Copy the URL to your browser to see the Jupyter notebook directory!
 From here, you can create new notebooks using Python and R kernels and access the container's command-line terminal in the host browser (menu button on far right).
 New notebooks and files you create will be saved to your host machine folder mapped with the "docker run" command.
 Any documents that you want to save must be stored in the "work" directory on the container, which is mapped to volume on your host computer (see above; the "-v" flag).
-On some host machine (e.g. Windows 7), you will need to determine the ip address of the running container and use this instead of "localhost" (e.g., [docker-machine ip](https://docs.docker.com/machine/reference/ip/))
+On some host machine (e.g. Windows 7 and 8), you will need to determine the ip address of the running container and use this instead of "localhost" (e.g., [docker-machine ip](https://docs.docker.com/machine/reference/ip/))

 The running container can be stopped by entering ctrl+C in the host's terminal.
 If you ran Docker without the "--rm" flag, you can now see the exited container in the container list by entering:
 ```